Table of contents

 Request a profile merge

-- Once all domains are claimed, from your Trustpilot Business account, navigate to Settings > Permissions.
-Under Account Management, enable the permission toggle for all of the relevant domains.
+From your Trustpilot Business account, navigate to Settings > Permissions.
+Under Account Management, enable the permission toggle for ALL the domains included in the merge.

 Once your request has been submitted, one of our Support Agents will review the information and get in touch with you.